+'''

-\$ tsuru app-info [-a/--app appname]
+$ tsuru app-info [-a/--app appname]

+'''

-Shows information about an specific app.
-Its state, platform, git repository, etc. You need to be a member of a team that access to the app to be able to see informations about it.
+Shows information about a specific app.
+Its state, platform, git repository, etc. You need to be a member of a team that has access to the app to be able to see information about it.